VWS-Python/vws-python-mock/README.rst

         # This will use the Vuforia mock.
         requests.get('https://vws.vuforia.com/summary')

-However, by default, an exception will be raised if any requests to unmocked addresses are made.
+By default, an exception will be raised if any requests to unmocked addresses are made.

 Full Documentation
 ------------------